SalihErenYuceturk/DSA-Python/README.md

 - insert(item_in) - Add a new item to the heap.
 - find_min() - Return the item with the minimum key value.
 - del_min() - Return the item with the minimum key value, removing the item from the heap.
-- is_empty() - Return true if the heap is empty, else false.
+- is_empty() - Return True if the heap is empty, else False.
 - size() - Return the number of items in the heap.
 - build_heap(list_in) - Build a new heap from a list of keys.